Virtuouz/Vellum-meta/src/docs/developer-guide/file-structure.md

 #### `docs/404.md`
 This is the page that is shown when a page is not found.
 Notice how it is just a page that has some markdown.
 You can choose to update the existing markdown to your liking.
 You can however create a dedicated layout for the 404 page that has more bells and whistles to suit your needs.

+### `changelogrss.liquid`
+This is a file that is used to create the changelogrss.xml file.
+It outputs to `/changelog/feed.xml`

 #### `docs/docs.11tydata.js`
 This is a data file that computes data at run time.
 This file is what determines if a page should build or not based on the `draft` property.